open/close all folders

 - Something similar happens Yu-Gi-Oh!
 ARC-V. Yuzu comes across with Yuto who looks exactly like Yuya does... except not really.
-They have similar eyes, but their hair, voices, clothes, and mannerisms are completely different.
+They have similar faces, but their hair, voices, clothes, and mannerisms are completely different.
 Despite this, Yuzu stays uncertain for a long time that they're really not the same person.
 Several other characters comment on how he looks exactly like the splitting image of Yuya.
 There's also Yugo, who looks even more different from Yuya than Yuto does, but once again the show insists that they look exactly alike.
+Then we met Yuri who looks even more different than Yuya but everyone again says the same thing.
+And then there are Yuzu's looklikes Ruri, Serena and Rin, but the resemblence between them is stronger than Yuya and his lookalikes.
+For comparisons, here is a picture of all lookalikes◊.

-- In Card Captor Sakura Sonomi comments on how much Sakura looks like her mother, to the point of being surprised at the resemblance before she even knew who Sakura was.
+- Sonomi comments on how much Sakura looks like her mother, to the point of being surprised at the resemblance before she even knew who Sakura was.
 Yet there is no noticeable resemblance between them (Touya actually looks much more like their mother than Sakura does).

-- In Digimon Frontier, people marvel at the near-identical Koji and Koichi, who like Kagome and Kikyo, don't particularly resemble beyond the things everyone has in common due to having the same art style (meaning they resemble about as much as any one person resembles anyone else with the same hair color.)
+- In Digimon Frontier, people marvel at the near-identical Koji and Koichi, who—like Kagome and Kikyo—only share points of similarity that everyone else shares due to the art style.
 Maybe you could handwave the totally different skintones as one spending more time in the sun than the other.
-(It leads up to their being revealed as each other's long-lost twin.
+It leads up to their being revealed as each other's long-lost twin.
 Fraternal twins do exist, but again, we get "they look exactly alike!"
-Once an Episode.)
+Once an Episode.
+The only noticeable thing that it can truly be chalked up to is that they're the only two of the main cast who have Tsurime Eyes.

 - Happens in Kamen Rider: The First, where the woman only spots one of the two Hopper operatives in night time, making it harder to distinguish their Palette Swap.
 On top of that, she's seen Hopper no. 1 without the helmet once, but because of aforesaid problems with color perception, she doesn't know that it him who saves her later since he keeps the helmet on this time, AND she comes across Hopper no. 2 in the daytime and thinks that's the one who saved her.
 That would make sense in the show, where for the longest time, only small details kept them from being 100% identical.
 But this being the big-budget remake, the producers knowingly pimped out the suits with heavy detailing just to make sure you weren't counting arm-stripes to tell them apart.